jadecobra/python_tdd_exercises/source/functions/functions_2.rst

 .. meta::
-  :description: Master Python functions step-by-step using Test-Driven Development (TDD).
-Learn positional and keyword arguments, default values, *args, **kwargs, return statements, and argument unpacking with unittest.
-Perfect for programming beginners and hands-on coders.
+  :description: Master Python functions step-by-step using Test-Driven Development (TDD) in the functions project.
+Learn how to make functions take input with def, identity function, positional vs keyword arguments (order independence with names), default/optional values ('doe'), *args and **kwargs, argument unpacking (*tuple **dict), return statements.
+See real errors: "NameError: name 'identity' is not defined", "TypeError: ... takes 0 positional arguments but 1 was given", "takes 1 positional argument but 2 were given", AssertionError on wrong returns.
+Practice bare assert == / is, constant functions "assert constant() is 'the same thing'", swapping calls like keyword(last_input=0, first_input=1) == (1, 0), unknown_number_of_arguments(*a_tuple, **a_dictionary) == (tuple, dict).
+Part of Jacob Itegboje's Pumping Python TDD series for beginners.
-  :keywords: Jacob Itegboje, Python functions for beginners, learn Python functions with TDD, test-driven development Python tutorial, positional vs keyword arguments Python, what does a function return by default, how to write a function in Python, Python *args and **kwargs explained, Python function return None, constant and identity functions Python, Python unittest function examples, argument unpacking python asterisk, beginner Python coding exercises
+  :keywords: Jacob Itegboje, Pumping Python, Python functions for beginners, learn Python functions with TDD, positional vs keyword arguments Python, keyword_arguments(last_input=last, first_input=first), what does a function return by default, Python *args **kwargs, unknown_number_of_arguments(*a_tuple, **a_dictionary), optional_arguments default value, test_identity_function return the_input, "takes 0 positional arguments but 1 was given", "NameError: name 'identity' is not defined", constant function "the same thing", argument unpacking python, bare assert in tests, functions that take input, red green refactor functions, Python TDD positional keyword, how to call python function with input, return first_input last_input tuple

 .. include:: ../links.rst